Synkronize/JS/README.md

 A line of code is called a statement, what the statement contains is usually called an expression.
 So like "words" (expression) in a "sentence" (statement).
 ## Binding values
 I was taught special wording, for binding values so maybe it could help.
 When you create a variable but don't give it a value (like the variable here "five") that is called "declaring".
 When you create a variable and give it a value, it is called "initializing" (But I guess you also decalred it?).
 All semantics though, binding, assigning, and initializing are all pretty much the same thing.
+Also note that some variable names that you may choose can't be used as they are reserved for something else in the language.
+Like "break" but its okay you don't have to remember the list of words.
 ```javascript
 let five;
 let ten = 10;